Animal lover “shocked” by job advert recruiting two workers to oversee trapping and killing American mink in Derbyshire

 Darcey White, 40, discovered a job post for the role of two “project officers” with responsibility for organising trapping the carnivorous American mink.

-However she has now vowed to cease all donations to Derbyshire Wildlife Trust (DWT), knowing the funds “will be spent on killing these majestic animals”.
+However she has now vowed to cease all donations to Derbyshire Wildlife Trust (DWT), since discovering the plan to kill the “majestic animals”.

 The job – now closed for applications since August 27 – seeks two workers for its “water vole recovery initiative” to “deliver or organise others to trap and remove” the small mammals.

-Candidates are promised a salary of £24,450 with pension contributions of 9.5 per cent.
+Candidates for the roles – paid for by “external funding bodies”, says the Trust – are promised a salary of £24,450 with pension contributions of 9.5 per cent .

 “Massive animal lover” Darcey says after contacting DWT about the culling programme she was told the mink would be “humanely killed”.